lukso-network/docs/docs/contracts/overview/Token/index.md

 ## Installation & Usage

-The LSP7 smart contracts and their ABIs are available are available as their own individual package.
+The LSP7 smart contracts and their ABIs are available are available in their own individual package.
 To use them, install `@lukso/lsp7-contracts` as a dependency in your project.

 <Tabs groupId="provider-lib">
   <TabItem value="npm" label="npm" default>